pirilya/specialisterne-download-task/readme.md

 ```
 you can close the window.

-# Error messages

-If you get an error that says something like `The term "python" is not recognized`, that means you don't have python installed.
-Go back to step 0 and install python.

-Other than that, I've tried to make sure that if something goes wrong, the program writes you a reasonably understandable error message that tells you what the something is.

-If you get some other kind of error message, that means things went wrong in a way I didn't predict was possible.
-I suggest you try running the program again, and if the issue keeps happening, download a fresh copy of config.json and start over on editing it to have the settings you want.

 # The config file

 In the same folder as `download_files.py`, you have a file named `config.json`.
 This file contains all your options and configuration.
 To change things about how the script runs, you change the config file.
 (If you don't know how to open a .json file, Notepad works fine.)